publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch50/schVI/m__us_usc_t7_s2009aa–1.md

             (C) __Applicable law__

-                The Federal cochairperson, the alternate Federal cochairperson, and any Federal officer or employee detailed to duty on the Authority under subsection (e)(5) of this section shall not be subject to subparagraph (A), but shall remain subject to sections 202 through 209 of title 18.
+                The Federal cochairperson, the alternate Federal cochairperson, and any Federal officer or employee detailed to duty on the Authority under subsection (e)(5) shall not be subject to subparagraph (A), but shall remain subject to sections 202 through 209 of title 18.

         (5) __Additional personnel__